Nezogoku/lbrt2midi/README.md

 Heavily inspired by owocek's LBRTPlayer.

 Have to pin down where volume of played notes are stored (trial and error it out).
-Also have to figure out how I managed to get the proper timing during one of my private revisions (I forgot...)